codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

 ```

 ### Generating a New Token
-The code snipped below presents a framework for generating a new token.
+The code snippet below presents a framework for generating a new token.
 The values for the URLs and values in the Key-Value Pairs will differ for your own implementation.
 ```vb
     Private Function GenerateToken() As String